kent-rasmussen/azt/USAGE.md

 Once you finish with this window, [A→Z+T](https://github.com/kent-rasmussen/azt) will store the settings, and use them on subsequent runs.
 You will only see this window again if you ask for it (in Advanced/Redo menu), or if your database shows (new) potential digraphs, for which a judgment has not already been made and stored.

 ### Syllable Profile Analysis
-If you open [A→Z+T](https://github.com/kent-rasmussen/azt) without a saved syllable profile analysis file (e.g., for the first time), it will open your database and go through the entries there, and sort them by syllable profile and part of speech (CVC v CVCV for each of Nouns and Verbs, for example).
+If you open [A→Z+T](https://github.com/kent-rasmussen/azt) without a saved syllable profile analysis file (e.g., for the first time), it will open your database and go through the entries there, and sort them by syllable profile and lexical category (CVC v CVCV for each of Nouns and Verbs, for example).
 This can take a couple of minutes.
 If you are running [A→Z+T](https://github.com/kent-rasmussen/azt) in a terminal, you should see its progress.

 If you use symbols that [A→Z+T](https://github.com/kent-rasmussen/azt) doesn't recognize as word-forming (including a space), entries using those symbols will be excluded from the syllable profile analysis, and thus from any work in [A→Z+T](https://github.com/kent-rasmussen/azt).
 For your convenience, a window appears on boot if this applies to you, including which characters are found, and how many entries they impact.
 If you feel entries are being excluded inappropriately (e.g., you have an orthographic symbol I haven't already accounted for), please write me with the details, and include a log.